All activities are planned by the members who act as planners, convenors, presenters and/or hosts for study groups.

 Convenor: Sally Mason

-This group meets at members' homes where the host discusses the books that he/she have found memorable in his/her lives.
+This group meets at members' homes where the host discusses the books that he/she has found memorable in his/her lives.

 Creative Writing Group